 In addition, candidates need to meet the following entry criteria:

-Candidates must possess a minimum of Key Skills level 2 in English and Maths together with (or part of) a relevant or equivalent level 3 qualification such as –
+Candidates usually possess a minimum of Key Skills level 2 in English and Maths together with (or part of) a relevant or equivalent level 3 qualification such as –

 an Advanced Apprenticeship in Health and Social Care